hagsteel/python/projects/password_generate/README.md

-# Calculator
+# Password Generator

-Calculator is written in Python and Tkinter modules
+Password Generator is written in Python and Tkinter modules

+There are two versions command line and graphical user interface, you can choose either one

+**Recommended: Graphical user interface**

 ## Requirements